 Each year, students and faculty attend the Council of Supply Chain Management Professionals (CSCMP) EDGE Conference.
 Attendees gain access to over 100 educational sessions and 30 exceptional events such as keynotes, Women Leaders Forum, and Industry Solutions showcases.
 SCPro™ certification holders can earn 15 Continuing Education Units (CEUs), while exclusive evening receptions provide valuable networking opportunities with industry leaders.
 Attendees can explore the Supply Chain Exchange Exhibition, featuring 175+ exhibitors, expert panels and startup showcases, along with access to the Academic Research Symposium.
 This comprehensive experience delivers insights, connections and professional growth in the supply chain field.
 The Daniels School offers financial support on registration and travel.

 Each year, CSCMP hosts an annual Chicago Roundtable Seminar.
-In 2024, attendees learned practical strategies to integrate end-to-end processes, gain insights from industry leaders at Plexus, Northwestern University, Kinaxis, Ace Hardware and Trinity Industries, and discover how to deploy technologies like PowerBi for organizational impact.
+During recent seminars, attendees learned practical strategies to integrate end-to-end processes, gained insights from industry leaders at Plexus, Northwestern University, Kinaxis, Ace Hardware and Trinity Industries, and discovered how to deploy technologies like PowerBi for organizational impact.
 The annual event offers valuable networking opportunities with executives and tech firms, fostering career growth and enhancing participants' ability to innovate and integrate technological advancements.

 We believe in the power of active learning.
 Real-world experiences are embedded in our curriculum in a variety of ways.